ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

    ```commandline
    conda env create -f environment.yaml
    ```

+    !!! note

-   **NOTE:** for OSX users the `cudatoolkit` package has to be commented out in the environment file.
+        For OSX users the `cudatoolkit` package has to be commented out in the environment file.

-   This environment can be activated using
+3. This environment can be activated using
    ```commandline
    conda activate pop_syn
    ```